elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_09.md

 ### GOBLET

-The Global Organization for Bioinformatics Learning, Education and Training (GOBLET) training portal [2] spans the fields of bioinformatics, biocuration, biocomputing and computational biology.
+The Global Organization for Bioinformatics Learning, Education and Training (GOBLET) training portal [@GOBLET-materials] spans the fields of bioinformatics, biocuration, biocomputing and computational biology.
 Training materials are available under a CC BY-SA 3.0 license (see [Chapter 8: Licensing](chapter_08.md)) for download and use.

 You can upload your materials manually provided you are a registered member.
 If that’s not the case, contact a GOBLET-affiliated trainer who will be able to do this for you.